-Michael Woodford grew up in Liverpool in the north of England, beginning his working life at Lucas Aerospace as a commercial management trainee.
-He is 53 years of age, married to Nuncy, a Spanish national, and they have two children, Edward 20 and Isabel 18.
-As to hobbies, he is a keen runner and enjoys sailing.
+Michael Woodford was born in 1960 and grew up in Liverpool in the north of England, beginning his working life at Lucas Aerospace as a commercial management trainee.
+He is married to Nuncy and they have two grown-up children, Edward and Isabel.
+As to hobbies, he is a long-distance walker and enjoys sailing.

 Mr Woodford worked for Olympus for 30 years, initially for the UK subsidiary, Olympus KeyMed, joining as a Surgical Salesman, progressing to Sales Manager and Sales Director before being appointed the company's Managing Director in 1990, at the age of 29.